makrai/notes/kornai-23-vector-sem.md

   * eg _John fought the coyote with his bare hands_: we automatically put _bare hands_ in the `ins_` slot and typecast it as a weapon
-* elementary operations [of deduction during text comprehension].
+* elementary operations [of deduction during text comprehension] (hyper)nofrd can..
-  (hyper)nofrd can...
   * activate themselves and adjacent edges to various degrees;
   * activate copy themselves (triggered by the keyword other);
   * unify subnodes.
 This unification, which is
     * automatic for nodes named identically
     * automatic for `gen`, which is capable of unification with anything), is
-    * not to be confused with coercion (see 3.3), though the effects are somewhat similar.
+    * not to be confused with coercion (see 3.3), though the effects are somewhat similar

 ### 5. MarkedClause ~> DefaultClause|PositionClause|ComplexClause|Clause